jiaxinzhang2/LLM-router/technical_review.md

 P_{i > j}(Z) = \Pr(\text{Model } i \text{ is preferred over model } j \mid Z)
 $$

-This yields a **pairwise win matrix**, giving a detailed and dynamic picture of model performance — not in general, but conditioned on the prompt itself.
+This yields a pairwise win matrix, giving a detailed and dynamic picture of model performance — not in general, but conditioned on the prompt itself.

 ## Making the Best Call: How to Route Intelligently